Water & Garri

-Water & Garri is the second extended play by Nigerian singer Tiwa Savage, released on 20 August 2021, via Motown Records and Universal Music Group.
+Water & Garri is the second extended play by Nigerian singer Tiwa Savage, released on 20 August 2021 by Motown Records and Universal Music Group.
 The EP features guest appearances from Nas, Brandy, Amaarae, Tay Iwar, and Rich King.
-Water & Garri serves as a follow-up to her third studio album, Celia (2020), and was produced by Tay Iwar, Cracker Mallo, Mystro, Le Mav, and Rich King.
+Supported by the singles "Tales by Moonlight" and "Somebody's Son", it serves as a follow-up to her third studio album, Celia (2020), and was produced by Tay Iwar, Cracker Mallo, Mystro, Le Mav, and Rich King.